CSV Summary

 FAQ

-Why are JSON objects, JSON Lines, or SQL unavailable?
+Why are JSON records, JSON Lines, or SQL unavailable?

 What happens when rows have different numbers of fields?

-The conversion work happens in the browser and there is no server-side helper endpoint for your pasted rows.
-Like any site, the page still loads its own assets, and the workbook export path fetches an extra browser-side script when you ask for an XLSX file.
+The parsing and conversion work happen in the browser and there is no dedicated conversion endpoint for the pasted rows.
+Standard page assets still load as usual, and the XLSX path fetches its workbook library when needed.

 Glossary